Marine Corps Base Camp Lejeune: Litigation

+In 2024 The U.S. Navy received over 546,500 claims for compensation from people impacted by the contaminated water at Marine Corps Base Camp Lejeune that were submitted by the August 10, 2024, deadline.

 Janey Ensminger Act

 In July 2012, the U.S. Senate passed a bill, called the Janey Ensminger Act in honor of retired Marine Master Sergeant Jerry Ensminger's daughter Janey who died of cancer at age 9, authorizing medical care to military and family members who had resided at the base between 1957 and 1987 and developed conditions linked to the water contamination.
 The measure applies to up to 750,000 people.
 The bill applies to 15 specific ailments believed to be linked to the contamination, including cancer of the esophagus, lung, breast, bladder or kidney; leukemia; multiple myeloma; myleodysplasic syndromes; renal toxicity; hepatic steatosis; female infertility; miscarriage; scleroderma; and/or neurobehavioral effects or non-Hodgkin's lymphoma.
 The Department of Veterans Affairs is assigned to provide the medical care.
 To fund the medical care, the bill extended higher fees for VA home loan guarantees through 2017.
-This health coverage was worded to require the victim to have lived on the base and anyone who slept off base was excluded regardless of getting the illnesses on the list.
+This health coverage was worded to require the victim to have lived on the base and any civilian dependent who slept off base was excluded regardless of getting the illnesses on the list.
 Straw v.
 Wilkie, 843 F. App’x 263 (Fed.
 Cir.
 1/15/2021).
+(Straw was born at Camp LeJeune Naval Hospital and had base access for 19 months but was denied health care for a condition—bipolar disorder—PCE doubles the chance of contracting).

+A 2023 cohort study of 172,128 American veterans who were stationed in Lejeune and 168,361 who were stationed in Camp Pendleton found that the rates of Parkinson's disease were 70% higher in Lejeune as compared to Pendleton, suggesting that exposure to trichloroethylene in the water may increase risk of Parkinson's disease.

+A Cancer Incidence Study was delayed at Agency for Toxic Substances and Disease Registry (ATSDR) when this information may be critical to the victims in obtaining compensation.
+The Cancer Incidence Study was released at the end of January 2024 after about 8 years of work.
+It showed more evidence that the water increased the risk of various cancers.
+Another ATSDR mortality study showed that the risk of death from Camp LeJeune exposure and diseases was elevated.
+ATSDR provides a FAQ about Camp LeJeune toxic exposure and various studies done or to be done.

 Education

+The Camp Lejeune Schools, which are part of Department of Defense Education Activity (DoDEA), serve active duty military and DoD civilian families.
+There are a total of 7 schools, serving students from pre-kindergarten (PK) through grade 12.

-Residents are zoned to schools of the Department of Defense Education Activity (DoDEA).
-Different housing areas are zoned to the following:
+Residents are zoned to schools based on their housing areas, with zoning as follows: